 Subsequent to the year ended September 30, 2018, the Company sold its Global Batteries and Lighting ("GBL") business and Global Auto Care ("GAC") business to Energizer Holdings, Inc. ("Energizer") on January 2, 2019 and January 28, 2019, respectively.
 As a result, the Company's assets and liabilities associated with GBL and GAC have been classified as held for sale in the accompanying Consolidated Statements of Financial Position and the respective operations have been classified as discontinued operations in the accompanying Consolidated Statement of Income and Statements of Cash Flows.
 Additionally, the Company had previously recognized its HPC business as held for sale as of September 30, 2018 and subsequently ceased its plan to market and sell the HPC business and retain as part of the Company's continuing operations.
-See Note 3 - Divestitures for more information on the GBL and GAC assets and liabilities classified as held for sale and discontinued operations and change in presentation for the HPC business.
-Accordingly, the notes to the consolidated financial statements have been updated to exclude information pertaining to discontinued operations and reflect the only continuing operations of the Company, which includes updates to Note 1 - Description of Business, Note 2 - Significant Accounting Policies and Practices, Note 4 - Acquisitions, Note 5 - Restructuring, Note 6 - Fair Value of Financial Instruments, Note 7 - Receivables, Note 8 - Inventory, Note 9 - Property, Plant and Equipment, Note 10 - Goodwill and Intangible Assets; Note 11 - Debt, Note 12 - Leases, Note 13 - Derivatives, Note 14 - Employee Benefit Plans, Note 15 - Income Taxes, Note 17 - Share Based Compensation, Note 18 - Commitments and Contingencies, Note 19 - Segment Information, Note 20 - Earnings Per Share - SBH, Note 21 - Guarantor Statements - SB/RH, and Note 22 - Quarterly Results (Unaudited).
+See Note 3 - Divestitures for more information on the GBL and GAC assets and liabilities classified as held for sale and discontinued operations and reflect the only continuing operations of the company, which includes updates to Note 1 - Description of Business, Note 2 - Significant Accounting Policies and Practices, Note 10 - Goodwill and Intangible Assets; Note 11 - Debt, Note 12 - Leases, Note 13 - Derivatives, Note 2 - Earnings Per Share - SBH, Note 21 - Guarantor Statements - SB/RH, and Note 22 - Quarterly Results (Unaudited).